GTM go-to-market plan

 Who can use the partner GTM template

-The partner GTM plan template leans a bit towards channel partners, but is generic enough to be used by product companies to structure their collaboration with their partners.
+The partner GTM plan template leans a bit towards channel partners and SI firms, but is generic enough to be used by product companies to structure their collaboration with their partners.

 In either case, it works best if you put in some upfront effort to define the value proposition and problem statement clearly.